This section, in two parts, starts with a selection of photos and is followed by a list of Victorian place names

 Market Street

-The idea for this ‘new’ street from the Market Place to join with Nottingham Road, was mooted in 1853 and was complete ten years later.
+The idea for this ‘new’ street from the Market Place to join with Nottingham Road, was mooted in 1853 and the street was complete ten years later.
 In the photo we can see where Gladstone Street crosses (left to right).

 Mill Street